phrenotype/qorm/docs/parts/joins.md

 Finally, all joins in this orm are equi-joins.

 ## THE FIVE(5) RULES
-To write a join or joins in the Q orm, there are **5 rules** you must observe.
+To write a join or joins in the Q orm, there are **5 rules** you **must** observe.

 1. Every handler **taking part in the join** must have an alias.
-1. The first Handler **must** project the needed columns.
+1. The first handler **must** project the needed columns.
 1. The projected columns **must be** prefixed with their handler alias.
 1. Note that **reference columns will never be returned**, since they are essentially primary keys of the joined tables, but then **every aliased column will be returned**.
-1. When filtering a joined Handler, **do not** prefix the fieldnames with aliases, just filter as though the fields existed on the first Handler's model.
+1. When filtering a joined handler, **do not** prefix the fieldnames with aliases, just filter as though the fields existed on the first Handler's model.

 ## PROPER EXAMPLES